KevinBatdorf/pinky-wasm/README.md

 ### A lexer, parser, and WebAssembly (wasm) generator

 I built this to apply what I'm learning of lexers, parsers, and code generators.
 And to practice writing WebAssembly at the bytecode level.
-Feedback and contributions are welcome, especially if you find bugs or want to point out something I'm doing wrong (or could do better).
+Feedback and contributions are welcome!

+The compiler code has been moved to a separate package, [pinky-compiler](https://github.com/KevinBatdorf/pinky-compiler) and published on npm.
+Go there to see the code and documentation for the compiler itself.

 ![Pinky Playground Screenshot](public/screenshot.png)

 Interactive demo here [http://pinky.cool.omg.lol](http://pinky.cool.omg.lol).

-The compiler code has been moved to a separate package, [pinky-compiler](https://github.com/KevinBatdorf/pinky-compiler) and published on npm.

 ---